rach-db/secleaf-q2-ctf-2026/misc/wrong_turn.md

 ELF 64-bit LSB shared object, x86-64, statically linked, no section header
 ```

-Several details immediately stood out:
+A few things immediately stood out:
 - stripped binary
 - statically linked
 - missing section headers
-- likely packed or intentionally obfuscated

-This suggested that normal reverse engineering would be more difficult.
+That usually means the binary is intentionally made harder to reverse and may also be packed or obfuscated.

 ---

 # Extracting Strings

-I then extracted readable strings:
+Instead of jumping straight into heavy reverse engineering, I started simple:

 ```bash
 strings wrong_turn
 ```

-The output revealed an important clue:
+This turned out to be the most useful step.

+One line immediately caught my attention:

 ```txt
 This file is packed with the UPX executable packer
 ```

-This indicated that:
-- the binary was compressed/packed
-- some embedded strings might appear partially corrupted
-- readable fragments could still leak useful information
+That explained why some of the output looked corrupted or incomplete.

+Packed binaries often still leak fragments of important data through partially recoverable strings.

 ---

-# Identifying Suspicious Fragments
+# Looking for Meaningful Fragments

-Among the extracted strings, two lines stood out:
+While scrolling through the extracted strings, these two fragments stood out:

 ```txt
 9Leaf{ha'\d
 7Jts_agaZ}4
 ```

-Although corrupted, these fragments strongly resembled parts of a flag.
+At first glance they looked broken, but they also looked suspiciously close to a flag.

-The challenge flag format was known to be:
+Since the challenge format was known to be:

 ```txt
 SecLeaf{}
 ```

-So seeing:
+seeing:

 ```txt
 Leaf{
 ```

-immediately suggested that the beginning of the flag had been partially damaged or obfuscated.
+was already a huge clue.

+At that point, the challenge became more about reconstructing damaged text logically rather than fully reversing the binary.

 ---

 # Reconstructing the Flag

-The first fragment:
+The fragment:

 ```txt
 ha'\d
 ```

-looked similar to:
+looked very similar to:

 ```txt
 hard
 ```

-The second fragment:
+And:

 ```txt
 7Jts_agaZ